yorkulibraries/yudl_vagrant/README.md

 The is a development environment virtual machine for YUDL 7.x-1.x.
 It should work on any operating system that supports VirtualBox and Vagrant.

-**NOTE**: You will need to be connected to the York University Libraries VPN.
+**NOTE**: You MUST to be connected to the York University Libraries' VPN.

 ## Requirements